-A sold out 2-day Fearless Abstract Painting Workshop thanks to the Art Society of Strathcona County in Sherwood Park, Alberta.
+A sold out 2-day Fearless Abstract Painting Workshop at the A.J.
+Ottewell Centre thanks to the Art Society of Strathcona County in Sherwood Park, Alberta.

 Let them paint their hands.
 Let them paint their feet.
 What's the worst thing that could happen?

 When a student makes the effort and places their painting in front of the classroom for a critique, there is nothing more disheartening than to be met by silence.

 The following are the Top 13 Questions I suggest my students ask themselves, so as to help them comment on a painting constructively: